foopod/blog-2.0/_notes/mastering-coaching.md

 ### 1.5.2.
 Learning Styles

-Activists learn by doings.
+Activists learn by doing.
 They like to be hands on and in the thick of it.
 The best ways for them to learn are brainstorming, problem-solving, group discussion, puzzles, competitions and role-play.

 Theorists are the opposite.
 They are systematic in learning the theory behind eveything.
 They prefer to analyse and synthesize.
 The best ways for them to learn are models, statistics, stories, quotes, background information and applying theories.